SNoRe: Scalable Unsupervised Learning of Symbolic Node Representations: Conclusion and Further work

 We introduced a scalable unsupervised algorithm for learning symbolic node representations of networks.
 The algorithm is fast, achieves results that are comparable or better than those of state-of-art algorithms and can be interpreted when coupled with methods like SHAP.

+This work offers extensive exploration, as well as a proof that symbolic representations, if learned based on a considered graph's global topology, offer a competitive paradigm to currently adopted black-box representation learning.
+The proposed SNoRe is freely available and highly optimized, and as such ready to be tested in many scenarios where black-box approaches are currently adopted -- for example in bioinformatics where the canonical task of protein function prediction is commonly addressed.

+Further, the current version of SNoRe, offers symbolic representations of individual nodes which are in principle understandable and inspectable.
+However, we believe that, as domain knowledge in the form of e.g., ontologies is many times present, the obtained representations could be further \emph{generalized} in order to obtain even more informative descriptions of why a particular node has a given property of study.
+Hence, coupling SNoRe with existing work on relational reasoning will be explored as part of the future work.

+The key focus of this paper revolved around the task of node classification.
+Analogous to how representations of links can be learned from e.g., DeepWalk embeddings, similar idea could be explored in the context of symbolic representations, offering explainable link prediction.
+Here, each link would be explained based on the presence of a particular collection of nodes in its neighborhood, offering a novel research venue applicable especially in high-risk scenarios such as the biomedical domain (for example, this ideas could be used to explore whether there is really an interaction between e.g., a pair of micro RNA molecules, and why this is the case?).

 In further work, we plan to further explore how to incorporate different high-level network structures and the effect of different hashing functions.
 We also want to explore how different feature selection algorithms affect the performance and if the difference is significant when supervised algorithms are used.
 Another venue worth exploring is the use of different walk length distributions, which is not explored in this paper.
-Lastly, SNoRe's behavior in the inductive and dynamic setting could be explored to further show algorithms usefulness.
+In fields such as medicine, explainability of machine learning might not be enough for practical use.
+Because of this we want to further explore causal implications, as defined in~(\cite{Holzinger2019Causability}).
+We also want to research which metrics work best on different datasets (also known as metric learning).
+Lastly, SNoRe's behavior in the inductive and dynamic setting could be explored to further show the algorithms' usefulness.